 HISTORICAL AND CULTURAL SIGHTS OF HVAR

 Hvar is often called UNESCO Island, and we will present you one of the most famous features.
-There are numerous opportunities to enjoy the island of Hvar, and one of the most certain one is its historical and cultural sights.
+There are numerous opportunities to enjoy the island of Hvar, and one of the most certain one is its historical and cultural sites.

 Not only is this fortress an unusual sight to behold, but you will also enjoy getting there.